‘Cold moon’ will light up sky Tuesday

 The full “cold moon” peaks Dec.
-26 at 7:33 p.m.
-Eastern Time.
+26 at 6:33 p.m. central time.
 Its name was coined by the Mohawk people, according to CNN, and is a reference to the cold winter temperatures that coincide with the last full moon of the year.

+Because of the long winter nights and the path the “cold moon” travels on, you’ll have more opportunity to see it than any other full moon of the year, KSWB reports.

 With the full moon comes high tides.
 A warning is in place along West Coast beaches as high tides are expected to reach heights of over 6 feet in places like San Diego, creating hazardous swimming conditions.